 Passing on wealth when you die is technically gift giving in the eyes of the IRS.
 That’s why it’s called the lifetime gift and estate tax exemption.
 To make it clearer, you have less of your estate to pass to loved ones tax free when you die if you began to use up your lifetime exemption when you were alive.

 However, the estate tax applies to assets and property that you pass on to heirs after you’ve passed away.
 The federal government and Connecticut each levy their own estate tax.

-For tax year 2019, Connecticut would levy a tax on the portion of your estate you leave behind to heirs if it exceeds more than $3.6 million in value.
-Notice that’s equivalent to the 2018 Connecticut lifetime gift tax exemption.
+For tax year 2021, Connecticut would levy a tax on the portion of your estate you leave behind to heirs if it exceeds more than $7.1 million in value.
+By 2023, however, it will have a flat rate of 12%.

-The Connecticut estate tax ranges from 7.2% on estates valued at more than $2.6 million to 12% on those valued at more than $10 million.
-However, Connecticut capped the estate tax at $15 million in 2019.
+The Connecticut estate tax ranges from 10.8% on estates valued at more than $7.1 million to 12% on those valued at more than $10 million.
+However, Connecticut capped the estate tax at $15 million.
 The federal estate tax rate can climb up to 40%.

 So in general, leaving behind a smaller estate decreases the chances that the government will take a cut before it is passed on to the proper beneficiaries.

 One way to do so is by taking advantage of the federal annual gift tax exclusion.
 Remember, you can give up to $15,000 per person each year without even having to file any paperwork with the IRS.

 So you can give $15,000 each to your son and daughter each year without having to worry about taxes.
 But they may be too young to manage this amount of money wisely on their own.
 One solution could be creating a trust fund and naming your kids as the beneficiaries.